-You should pick a home warranty if you want broader system coverage and one-call coordination, and a buyers protection plan if you want lower-cost appliance-focused protection.
+Pick a home warranty if you want broader system coverage and one-call coordination.
+Choose a buyers protection plan if you want lower-cost appliance-focused protection.
 Before closing, compare caps, exclusions, service fees, and claim response times.

-You have two common options at closing: a traditional home warranty or a buyers protection plan.
 Both are service contracts, not homeowners insurance, and they cover normal wear and tear on systems and appliances subject to contract limits.
+Your inspection report is your most important decision tool.

 You should read coverage caps and exclusions closely.
 Common caps range from $1,500 to $3,000 per item per term.
 Some upgrades like code compliance, haul away, and disposal may be excluded or limited.
 Optional add-ons can include roof leak patching, washer and dryer, refrigerator with ice maker, pool equipment, well pump, or septic system.

-Your inspection report is your best guide.
 If the home has a 15-year-old furnace, prioritize higher HVAC caps and a plan that includes refrigerant coverage.
 If you are buying a condo in Mira Mesa with building-maintained systems, focus on appliance and in-unit plumbing and electrical.
-You can often start coverage at close of escrow so no gap exists between the seller’s responsibility and your plan.
-In a market with 27 to 39 average days to pending across many submarkets, you typically have enough time to compare options and negotiate a seller credit.

 Key factors to evaluate: